Jewish World Review July 22, 2010 11 Menachem-Av, 5770

 Yet the country passed the old white/black divide years ago.
 We are a racially diverse society of Asians, blacks, Hispanics, whites, and mixtures of all that and more.
 In a world of conservative Cubans and liberal whites, race is no longer necessarily a guide to politics.

 Who now, exactly, is the racial "Other" deserving of special consideration in hiring and education?
 A half-Punjabi immigrant whose father owns 500 acres?
-A three-quarters Puerto Rican who just arrived in New York?
-A Korean-American son of an orthodontist?
-The African-American children of a Cabinet official?
+A three-quarters Puerto Rican who just arrived in

 The more the president appeals to his base in racial terms, the more his appointees identify themselves as members of a particular tribe, and the more political issues are framed by racial divisions, so all the more such racial obsession creates a backlash among the racially diverse American people.